Climate Resilience 2018 Handbook

 - Financing for Climate Resilience: How to stimulate private capital to invest the trillions needed to finance climate-resilient economies and societies.

-- Risk Management for Climate Resilience: How risk management processes and insights can be applied to enhance organizations’ climate resilience.
+- Risk Management for Climate Resilience: How risk management processes and insights can be applied to enhance organisations’ climate resilience.

 In this challenging environment, the 2018 MMC Climate Resilience Handbook provides clear insights for action.